thenamvn/course_management/readme.md

 );
 </code>
 </pre>
-With this schema in place, you can perform various SQL queries to manage student data.
-Here is a basic example of a query to select all students in a specific course component:
+Query to select all students in a specific course component:

 <pre>
 <code>